-The Board of Directors granted an aggregate of 1,775,000 stock options to directors and executive officers under the Stock Option Plan (as defined below) during the financial year ended December 31, 2023.
-In addition, the Board of Directors granted an aggregate of 2,910,000 stock options to directors and executive officers during the year ended December 31, 2023, but were accrued and recorded at December 31, 2022.
-The Corporation took into account the number of options outstanding, the performance of the Corporation and the performance of directors and executive officers in determining the grant of stock options in 2023.
+The Board of Directors granted an aggregate of 1,110,000 stock options to directors and executive officers under the Stock Option Plan (as defined below) during the financial year ended December 31, 2024.
+The Corporation took into account the number of options outstanding, the performance of the Corporation and the performance of directors and executive officers in determining the grant of stock options in 2024.